 - dmany very different ideas; unfortunately, psychologists cannot agree as to a definition of structure.

-6) In Mischel and Shoda’s cognitive-affective personality system (CAPS), ________ are the categories into which people, situations, and events are sorted.
+7) In Mischel and Shoda’s cognitive-affective personality system (CAPS), ________ are emotions and related feelings in response to people, situations, and their outcomes.

 - aself, world, and self-in-world.